deeperj/dillinger/Thesis.md

 Introduction of the unique scattering network is discussed in the next section.
 It is worthy to note however that \cite{kunze2017transfer} uses a CNN network only while \citep{amodei2016deep} uses both RNN and CNN network.
 The speech model in this thesis uses a BiRNN model in this work combines an RNN model with the scattering layer which represents a light-weight low resource friendly pseudo enhanced CNN backing.
 What is meant by pseudo enhanced CNN backing is reserved for the next section, however, therefore, the proposed speech model in this speech model stands to gain from an enhanced but lightweight CNN combined with RNN learning.

 ### Adding a Scattering layer
-A key step for representing speech in a stable fashion is to focus on elements of the signal that are important for speech recognition.
-This helps reduce the variance in the representation, due to non-informative elements and channel distortions [3].
-Conventional feature extraction techniques like MFCC [4], PLP [5] and RASTA [6] operate on this principle.
-However, these features are often designed with an invariance in mind, and without explicit knowledge of the classifier objective.
-This might remove potentially important information.

-Many speech and music classifiers use mel-frequency cepstral coefficients (MFCCs), which are cosine transforms of mel-frequency spectral coefficients (MFSCs).
-Over a fixed time interval, MFSCs measure the signal frequency energy over mel-frequency intervals of constant-Q bandwidth.
- As a result, they lose information on signal structures that are non-stationary on this time interval.
-To minimize this loss, short time windows of 23 ms are used in most applications since at this resolution most signals are locally stationary.
-The characterization of audio properties on larger time scales is then done by aggregating MFSC coefficients in time, with multiple ad-hoc methods such as Delta-MFCC [5] or MFCC segments [1].
-Paper shows that the non-stationary behavior lost by MFSC coefficients is captured by a scattering transform which computes multi scale co-occurrence coefficients
-A scattering representation includes MFSC-like measurements together with higher-order co-occurrence coefficients that can characterize audio information over much longer time intervals, up to several seconds.
-This yields efficient representations for audio classification.
-Paper shows information lost by spectral energy measurements can be recovered by a scattering operator introduced in [8] Co-occurrence coefficients can be calculated by cascading wavelet filter banks and rectifiers calculated with modulus operators.
-A scattering transform has strong similarities with auditory physiological models based on cascades of constant-Q filter banks and rectifiers [4, 10]
-It is shown that second-order co-occurrence coefficients carry an important part of the signal information
+In machine learning, training accuracy is greatly improved through a process described as feature engineering.
+In feature engineering, discriminating characteristics of the data is enhanced at the same time non-distinguishing features constituting noise is removed or attenuated to a barest minimum.
+A lot of the components signal speech signal are due to noise in the environment as well as signal channel distortions such as losses due to conversion from audio signals to electrical signal in the recording system.

+In figure \ref{fig_2_2_asr_pipeline}, feature engineering is done at the feature extraction stage of the ASR pipe line.
+It has be shown that a common technique using mel-frequency cepstral coefficients (MFCCs) \citep{davis1990comparison} can represent speech in a stable fashion that approximate how the working of the human auditory speech processing and is able to filter useful components in the speech signal required for human speech hearing.
+Similar feature processing schemes have been developed include Perceptual Linear Prediction (PLP) \citep{hermansky1990perceptual} and RASTA \citep{hermansky1994rasta}.

+The scattering spectrum defines a locally translation invariant reprepresentation of a signal resistant to signal deformation over extended periods of time spanning seconds of the signal \citep{anden2014deep}.
+While mel-frequency cepstral coefficients (MFCCs) are cosine transforms of mel-frequency spectral coefficients (MFSCs), the scattering operator consists of a composite wavelet and modulus operation on input signals.

+Over a fixed time, MFSCs measure signal energy having constant Q bandwidth mel-frequency intervals.
+This procedure is susceptible to time-warping signal distortions since these information often reside in the high frequency regions discarded by mel-frequency intervals.
+As time-warping distortions isn't explicit classifier objective when developing these filters, there is no way to recover such information using current teqchniqes.

+In addition, short time windows of about 20 ms are used in these feature extraction techniques since at this resolution speech signal is mostly locally stationary.
+Again, this resolution adds to the loss of dynamic speech discriminating information on signal structures that are non-stationary at this time interval.
+To minimize this loss Delta-MFCC and Delta-Delta-MFCCs \citep{furui1986speaker} are some of the means developed to capture dynamic audio signal characterisation over  larger time scales.

+By computing multi-scale co-occurrence coefficients from a wavelet-modulus operation \cite{anden2011multiscale} shows that non-stationary behavior lost by MFSC coefficients is captured by the scattering transform multi scale co-occurrence coefficients and the scattering representation includes MFSC-like measurements.
+Together with higher-order co-occurrence coefficients, deep scattering spectrum coefficients represents audio signals similar to  models based on cascades of constant-Q filter banks and rectifiers.
+In particular, second-order co-occurrence coefficients carry important  signal information capable of discriminating dynamic information lost to the mfcc analog over several seconds and therefore a more efficient discrimant than the mfcc representation.
+Second-order co-occurrence coefficients calculated by cascading wavelet filter banks and rectified using modulus operators have been evaluated as equivalent to a light-weight convolutional neural networks whose output posteriors are computed at each layer instead of only at the output layer \cite{mallat2016understanding}.

+The premise for this work is that low speech recognition can be achieved by having higher resolution features for discrimination as well as using an end-to-end framework to replace some of the cumbersome and time-consuming hand-engineered domain knowledge required in the standard ASR pipeline.
+In additio,n this research work makes contributions to the requirements for the two tracks specified in the [Zero Resource](http://www.clsp.jhu.edu/~ajansen/papers/IS2015d.pdf) challenge of 2015 \citep{versteegh2015zero}.
+The first requirement is sub-word modelling satisfied with using deep scattering network and the second that of spoken term discovery criteria being satisfied with the end-to-end speech model supplemented with a language model.

+## Methodology

 # RNN
 ## Sequential models